asphalt-framework/asphalt-sqlalchemy/docs/usage.rst

             parent = ctx.dbsession.query(Person).filter_by(name='Senior').one()
             # No need to add the child to the session; cascade from the parent will trigger the INSERT
             parent.children.append(Person(name='Junior'))
-            # No need for explicit .commit() since commit_on_finish is enabled by default
+            # The context manager commits the session on exit

+The context manager will automatically commit the session unless the block was exited due to an exception being raised.

-The above example using a coroutine handler would look like this in Python 3.5 and above:
+The above example using a native coroutine handler would look like this:

 .. code-block:: python